California Energy Commission

 Grant in 2024

-Joseph Gallo Farms is a dairy company located in Atwater, California, specializing in cheese production.
-The company offers a variety of cheese products, including chunks, pasta filata, shreds, and string cheese.
-Joseph Gallo Farms emphasizes the use of natural ingredients and is committed to sustainable and environmentally responsible practices in its manufacturing processes.
+Joseph Gallo Farms is a dairy company located in Atwater, California, specializing in the production of a variety of cheese products.
+The company offers an array of cheese options, including chunks, pasta filata, shreds, and string cheese.
+Committed to sustainability, Joseph Gallo Farms employs environmentally responsible practices in its manufacturing processes, ensuring that its products are not only natural but also produced in a way that supports ecological balance.

 Primex